strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/add-admin-contacts.md

 # Add Admin contacts in Microsoft Managed Desktop admin portal

 There are several ways that Microsoft Managed Desktop service communicates with customers.
-To streamline communication and ensure we’re checking with the best contacts, you need to provide a set of admin con tacts.
+To streamline communication and ensure we’re checking with the best contacts, you need to provide a set of admin contacts.
 Microsoft Managed Desktop IT Operations will contact these people for assistance troubleshooting issues for your tenant.

-Admin contacts should be the best person, or group, that can answer questions and make decisions for different focus areas.
+Admin contacts should be the best person or group that can answer questions and make decisions for different focus areas.
 These areas include:

 Focus area | For questions about
 --- | ---